andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 rehearsals.
 Each woman had a different perspective, a different mindset, a different journey.
 And each time the topic was broached, I knew it was time for me to shut up and listen and learn.

+But I didn't have to consult with my partner about exposing myself to a group of strangers.
+I didn't have to discuss nudity and sexuality with my kids.
+Or my grandkids.
+I'm not a member of the dance community who will I'm not

 The most difficult part, it seems, was separating the nudity from sexuality.
 Because our puritanical societal norms impose an implicit